 The SOR will list each area of concern, and it is crucial that your response explains, confirms, or denies each issue.
 The issue(s) listed will relate to one of the thirteen adjudicative guidelines used to determine eligibility for a security clearance.
 These guidelines are: (A) allegiance to the United States; (B) foreign influence; (C) foreign preference; (D) sexual behavior; (E) personal conduct; (F) financial considerations; (G) alcohol consumption; (H) drug involvement; (I) emotional, mental, and personality disorders; (J) criminal conduct; (K) security violations; (L) outside activities; and (M) misuse of information technology systems.
 The SOR should state both the general guideline used to deny or suspend the clearance (such as financial considerations or security violations), as well as the specific facts that resulted in the denial (such as credit card debt or failing to disclose foreign travel).

-The SOR often contains more than one specific reasons for why your clearance was denied or revoked, and your response must address each of the concerns raised.
+The SOR often contains more than one specific reason for why your clearance was denied or revoked, and your response must address each of the concerns raised.
 For example, the SOR may include a foreclosure and an arrest or contact with foreign nationals.
 If your response only provides an explanation of why your house was foreclosed and how your personal finances are now in order, but not the other issues, your response will likely be insufficient to salvage your clearance.

 2. PROVIDE EVIDENCE